NurekeMuss/Project/README.md

 Hello)
 For run project u should install this packages

-npm install express, mongoose, path, bcrypt, https, axios, bodyParser, ejs, express-validator, dotenv
+npm install express, mongoose, path, bcrypt, https, axios, body-parser, ejs, express-validator, dotenv

 And after that in terminal write npm run start